 Microsoft Dynamics NAV and Dynamics 365 Business Central are both tools designed to help businesses manage operations, finances, and customer service.
 Over time, Dynamics NAV was replaced by Business Central, which offers updated features.
-In this article, we’ll explain the key differences between Dynamics NAV and Business Central to help you understand which one fits your needs better.
+In this article, we’ll explain the key differences between Dynamics NAV and Business Central and, if you are still on a version of NAV, why it might be a good time to make the change and upgrade to Business Central.

 How It All Started